toppic-suite/toplib/README.md

 ### 3.2 Adding MS Data files
 Use the methods in 1.1 to preprocess top-down MS data files.

 Use Python script db_add_file.py Add preprocessed MS data files one by one to the mass spectral database.
-For example, suppose the experiment ID is 1 for the preprocessed MS data files obtained in 1.1, the command below is used to add the mass spectra to the database.
+Suppose the experiment ID is 1 for the preprocessed MS data files obtained in 1.1.
+The command below is used to add the mass spectra to the database.
 Average and single representative spectra are also generated and stored in the database.

 ```
 python3 db_add_file.py lib_spectra_ms2.msalign lib_spectra_ms2_toppic_prsm_single_filtered.tsv 1
 ```

-## 3.3 Extracting representative spectra
+### 3.3 Extracting representative spectra
 After all MS data files are added to the database, all representative spectra of the files can be extracted from the database using Python script db_query.py.

 * Input parameter: